PaulCharlton/cv/stories/PaperRoute.md

 Since child labor was illegal, and my state had started prosecuting news media for employing anyone under the age of 15, even if they had parental consent ...

 I proposed to the local newspaper that I set up an independent business wherein I was self-employed and had a diversified set of products in addition to their newspapers.
-Their attorney concurred and my business began purchase newspapers in bulk from them at a wholesale discounted price in a B2B relationship.
+Their attorney concurred and my business began purchasing newspapers in bulk from them at a wholesale discounted price in a B2B relationship.

 I licensed a small geographic exclusive area from the local newspaper and began distribution to housing subdivisions consisting of about 120 households.
 I grew from an initial 30 subscribers to over 100 subscribing households in the first year, and also installed and maintained newspaper boxes and poles.